Kavya is heading to the Mac App Store. All sharing features now work

 watch it happen.

-The Schedule Board brings Kanban to your writing workflow.
+The Action Board brings Kanban to your writing workflow.
 Organize sheets

 into five columns — Inbox, Today, Week, Month, Someday — and drag them between